 Toenails can become damaged through sporting activities, or by cutting them badly or even picking them.

 Fungally infected nails can appear thick yellow and crumbly.
+Sometimes just a part of one nail can be affected.
+This may lead to all the nails of the feet being infected, making treatment harder.
 Early diagnosis is important so that treatment can start early.
 We usually easily diagnose the problem and guide you through the wide range of over the counter and prescription treatments available.

 Corns and Hard Skin